vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 Chapter Six 70.
 The vital air is 'of the nature of universal vibration' (sāmânyaspan

-dana), which assumes the form of 'individual vibration' (visesa spanda) known as prāna, apāna, samāna, udāna, and vyāna.
+dana), which assumes the form of 'individual vibration' (visesa spanda) known as prāṇa, apāna, samāna, udāna, and vyāna.
 These five prāṇas are locations that must be harnessed for the

 attainment of supreme reality.
 71. The external objects to which one could take recourse for the attain